anastassiavybornova/bike-node-planner-data-denmark/docs/download-recent-data.md

 python3 scripts/recent-data-simplify.py
 ```

-This step can take several minutes to complete.
+> **Note:** This step can take several minutes per municipality to complete.
+While running the script, potentially occuring `UserWarning` messages from the [`sgeop`](https://github.com/uscuni/sgeop) package can be ignored.

 ## Continue with Steps 4-5 from [README.md](../README.md)